-The corporate income tax is the estimated charge for the period amounting to EUR 4,078.
-The rate for the financial year 2018 and the effective rate for the period are 25%.
+The corporate income tax is the estimated charge for the period amounting to EUR 5,805.
+The rate for the financial year 2019 is 25%.

 BNP Paribas Issuance B.V. has entered into a consolidated tax group (fiscale eenheid) for Dutch corporate income tax purposes with other BNP Paribas Group entities domiciled in the Netherlands effective as of 1 January 2015.
 As from 1st January 2017 BNP Paribas SA-Netherlands Branch acts as parent of this consolidated tax group.
 As a consequence the Company can be held liable for the corporate income tax due by the consolidated tax group.